MoeraOrg/moeraorg.github.io/development/protocols/stories.md

 `SHERIFF_COMPLAIN_DECIDED`

-A decision was made on user's complaint.
+A decision was made on the user's complaint.

 `SHERIFF_MARKED`